Hawmex/aut_data_and_information_analysis_project/README.md

 # AUT Data Analysis Project

-This repository contains the files of my project for the Data Analysis course at Tehran Polytechnic.
+This repository contains the files of my project for the Data & Information Analysis course at AUT (Tehran Polytechnic).